cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           bool All(bool[] A)
           bool All(bool[,] A)
-   Param:
+   Parameters:
+       A:
-      | A:  The array of Boolean values to evaluate.
+         The array of Boolean values to evaluate.
    Returns:
        True, if all elements in the array are true; otherwise, false.
    Example: